axians/microservicebus-tutorial/GettingStarted.md

 In this first lab, you're going to be using your laptop as your device.
 In later labs we're going to use real devices.

 #### Download the device package
-But before we begin, we need to install the microservicebus-node package on to your laptop.
+Before we begin, we need to install the **microservicebus-node** package on to your laptop.
 1. Open a console or terminal, navigate to a working folder and create a directory called *msb*.
 ```
 mkdir msb